Description

 Dimensions: Height 71 cm x Width 71 cm x Depth 91 cm

 Condition: After restoration.
-The lounge chair is newly upholstered in premium cream fabric.
+The lounge chair is newly upholstered in premium fabric.
 The wooden armrests have been refinished.